 …my ‘normal’ dogs would never be scared of me walking behind them.
 They wouldn't give a care in the world.
 Whereas all of my puppy farm dogs, all three of them, they will not like it if you walk behind them.
-So, for example, if I were to walk up the stairs and leave the door open for them to run after me up the stairs, all the puppy farm dogs will want me to walk first up the stairs, whereas my normal dogs, they will go: they don't care if I’'m behind them, if I’m just a step behind them, two steps behind them, they will not care.
+So, for example, if I were to walk up the stairs and leave the door open for them to run after me up the stairs, all the puppy farm dogs will want me to walk first up the stairs, whereas my normal dogs, they will go: they don't care if I’m behind them, if I’m just a step behind them, two steps behind them, they will not care.
 All the puppy farm dogs will wait for me to go upstairs first and then they will follow.

 This arguably stems from experiences of being kicked while in a puppy farm.
 Indeed, Natalie described how her dog has adverse reactions to the sound of balls being kicked:

-So if we are in the park and she hears a football, [she goes] head down and she just wants to get away from it…the little boy next door, if he’s kicking a ball, she will not go out in the garden at all.
+So, if we are in the park and she hears a football, [she goes] head down and she just wants to get away from it…the little boy next door, if he’s kicking a ball, she will not go out in the garden at all.
 She refuses to go out.
 Or, if we are out in the summer, and he kicks the ball, she just runs straight into the house.

 This, she speculates, stems from the fact that balls being kicked “can often sound like an animal being kicked”.
-Linked to this, interviewees also described how their dogs were often scared of males; again a state of affairs arguably reflecting previous negative experiences with males while in a puppy farm:
+Linked to this, interviewees also described how their dogs were often scared of males; again, a state of affairs arguably reflecting previous negative experiences with males while in a puppy farm:

-[Lilly] barked for about four months at my son, who was 6 foot 2, and he wore hoodies, and he was looming…as he would come down the stairs she would just lose it and bark.
+[Lilly] barked for about four months at my son, who was 6 foot 2, and he wore hoodies, and he was looming…as he would come down the stairs, she would just lose it and bark.
 She still loses it at my husband and my son as they come into the house [Rachel].

-She has always related much more to me.
-All the dogs initially have been much more nervous of my husband than me.
-We assume that's because very often the people dealing with them in these places a male, or being rough with them are male.
-[Bonnie], bearing in mind we've had her the longest, she will now go to my husband for the occasional stroke when she feels like it but she will not go for a walk with him on his own… [Vanessa].

 This was, however, not always the case, with Natalie describing how, although one of her dogs was “still anxious about men”, her other dog “has got an incredible relationship with my husband.
 She absolutely adores him.”

 Other phobias are seemingly linked to the conditions in which the dogs were kept while in the puppy farm.
 This can include fear of torches, large bins, or being in a dog crate.
-Some interviewees also described how their dogs were scared of water, particularly from hosepipes.
-Two interviewees speculated that this stemmed from the way in which their dogs had been cleaned in the puppy farm:
+Some interviewees also described how their dogs were scared of water, particularly from hosepipes:

-They also often don't like water, because sometimes, if the cages are ever cleaned, they're cleaned with the hose while they're in it so very often they'll lose eyes and things from hoses being sprayed in [Julia].